ideafieldpro/ElkStack-Monitor-Response/README.md

 - **Deploying a New Server**:
     - Select "Deploy" and then "Deploy New Server."
     - Choose "Cloud Compute" with shared CPU, as a high-performance server isn't necessary for this task.
-    - Set the server location to "Toronto" (the same region as before) and select the latest Windows Server 2022 image.
+    - Set the server location to "Osaka" (the same region as before) and select the latest Windows Server 2022 image.
     - Opt for the $24/month plan, which has 1 vCPU and 2 GB of memory to save money/credits.

 - **Network Configuration**: